guregodevo/pastis/README.md

 api.Start(44444)
 ```

-In the above example, the chart resource PUT method matches the HTTP method "PUT" and the resource URL  "/dashboards/:dashboardid/charts/:chartid".
+In the above example, the chart resource *Put* method matches the HTTP method "PUT" and the resource URL  "/dashboards/:dashboardid/charts/:chartid".

 Resource method functions behave exactly like callback method except that they match the resource route.